harrisonmalone/html-css-schedule/README.md

 - Redo landing page with flexbox

 1.30 - 2
-- - Create a box type layout, [what i did with java](https://gist.github.com/harrisonmalone/41e4d0ebb8f7ff1c5223ae3a851f816b)
+- Create a box type layout, [what i did with java](https://gist.github.com/harrisonmalone/41e4d0ebb8f7ff1c5223ae3a851f816b)

 2 - 5
 - Build a form column layout with flexbox
 - Build an inbox email style layout with flexbox
 - Build a products page with flexbox, using the box type layout
-- Build a page with items on left that's scrollable and sticky map on the right (need to use google maps api), similar to airbnb design
+- Build a page with items on left that's scrollable and sticky map on the right (need to use google maps api)
 - Recreate a website with [parallax scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp)

 ### Friday (15/03)